 - Race Streaming – Every single UK & Irish race available live.

-- The Tote – Best all-round bookmaker for horse & greyhound racing.
+- Totepool – Best all-round bookmaker for horse & greyhound racing.

-Over the last decade Betfred have been running the Tote and this has put them in a unique position, so it is only fitting to talk about it a little now since it plays such a big part in the betting experience at Betfred.
+Between 2011 and 2018 Betfred owned and ran the Tote, and this put them in a unique position as the only bookie to be able to offer such a service.
+Those days are now gone but they remain the default bookie for many who like to bet in this way, so it is only fitting to talk about it a little now since it plays such a big part in the betting experience at Betfred.

 The Tote is a type of pooled betting, a little bit like a lottery.
-All of the money staked on a particular race goes into one pot and that pot is then split equally among the winners.
-So the share of the pot that you get depends on how many other people also picked the winner.
-If you’re lucky you will get the lot, if there is one other winner you will get 50% of it and so on.
-Betfred will take some money from the pot before the total is split.
+All of the money staked on a particular race goes into one pot and that pot is then split equally among the winners based on their stake size.
+So the share of the pot that you get depends on how many other people also picked the winner and how much they bet in comparison to you.
+If you’re lucky you will get the lot, if there is one other winner you will have to split it.
+Betfred will take some money from the pot before the total is split as their cut.

 There are various different bet types such as totewin, toteplace, totescoop6, totetrifecta, but we can’t cover them all here.
 They aren’t difficult to understand though and the concept of tote betting is very popular as you are betting peer to peer rather than against the bookie.

-Betfred became the owners of the Tote in 2011 after a successful tender/bid, and therefore owned exclusive rights to tote betting in the UK.
-British Horse Racing and Betfred had a frosty relationship from the start, and by 2018 Betfred’s contract ran out, and while they still offer tote betting they no longer have exclusive rights.
+Betfred became the owners of the Tote after a successful tender/bid, and therefore owned exclusive rights to tote betting in the UK for a time.
+British Horse Racing and Betfred had a frosty relationship from the start, and by 2018 Betfred’s contract ran out, so while they still offer tote betting they no longer have exclusive rights, and the UK Tote Group now own the Tote betting brand.

 The Tote was actually instigated by Sir William Churchill, in part as a way to regulate the betting industry and in part as a way to raise money for the government.
 The result was the first and only publicly owned bookie in the UK.